The Gut-Fertility Connection: Why Focus on Gut Health for Reproductive Health

 Your mood can also be an indication that the biochemical process for methylation are compromised.
 The body is a complex machine, with various gears and switches that need to be all functioning properly to operate optimally.
 Methylation is a main mechanism that allows the gears to turn, and turns biological switches on and off for a host of systems in the body, including the reproductive system.

-Most importantly for fertility, methylation helps regulate hormone activity and your immune system – both key for a solid fertility foundation.
+Most importantly for fertility, methylation helps regulate hormone activity and your immune system – both key for a solid foundation of reproductive health.

 - Impaired Estrogen Metabolism

-Without a healthy gut microbiome, estrogen metabolism and function becomes impaired, which has a negative affect on fertility.
+Without a healthy gut microbiome, estrogen metabolism and function becomes impaired.
 This can lead to a number of health consequences including endometriosis, PCOS, endometrial hyperplasia, and infertility.
-A 2017 review of the literature concluded that treating the gut microbiome to modulate estrogen levels should be considered as a new future treatment for estrogen-mediated diseases including infertility
+A 2017 review of the literature concluded that treating the gut microbiome to modulate estrogen levels should be considered as a new future treatment for estrogen-mediated conditions including infertility.

 How do I know if my gut needs work?

-It’s probably time to do some hard work on cleaning up your gut, and start rebuilding your fertility foundation, if you feel the following symptoms:
+If you feel the following symptoms, it might be time to do some hard work on cleaning up your gut, and start rebuilding the foundation of your reproductive health:

 - Regularly constipated